Meraj-Kazi/blog-with-react-node/client/README.md

 > cd api
 > npm install
 > npm start
-(Your backend starts running on localhost:5000, though you won't see anything there)
+(Your backend starts running on `localhost:5000`, though you won't see anything there.
+To see data, you can browse `localhost:5000/api/posts` etc.)

-(MongoDB cloud api connention is in dot env file which is ignored by git because of the .gitignore file.
+(N.B: MongoDB cloud api connention is in `dot env` file which is ignored by git because of the .gitignore file.
 You need that file as that contains the database connection link.
 Without that, you won't be able to get connection with mongoDB.)

 There are 2 ways to solve this.
 1. Ask me to give my secret connection link through mail.